cenk1cenk2/schema-companion.nvim/README.md

 **Forked from the original repository [someone-stole-my-name/yaml-companion.nvim](https://github.com/someone-stole-my-name/yaml-companion.nvim) and expanded for a bit more modularity.**

-## IMPORTANT NOTICE
+> [!IMPORTANT]

-**This plugin has been rewritten to be more modular and extendable.
+> This plugin has been rewritten to be more modular and extendable.
 All the setup and configuration of the repository has changed.
-You can use the `legacy` branch if you want to use the old version while migrating.**
+You can use the `legacy` branch if you want to use the old version while migrating.

 ## Features